-Karl H. Funke, Director since 2015, age 56 Business Experience and Other Directorships Experience, Qualifications and Attributes Mr. Funke is a retired senior executive of global IC test We believe Mr. Funke's qualifications to sit on our Board handler company, Multitest GmbH and served as Chief include his executive experience in the semiconductor Executive Officer from 2001 until his retirement in 2009. equipment industry and his experience with financial Previously Mr. Funke held positions in private equity and accounting matters for complex global organizations as well venture capital and Mr. Funke is currently a private investor as his knowledge of business strategy. and serves on the boards of two privately held companies.
+Mr. Caggia is the retired Senior Vice President and Chief Financial Officer of from 2001 until its purchase by Microchip Technology Incorporated in 2012. knowledge of business strategy.
+Mr. Caggia qualifies as an "audit committee financial expert" under SEC guidelines.
+Karl H. Funke, Director since 2015, age 56 Business Experience and Other Directorships Experience, Qualifications and Attributes Mr. Funke is a retired senior executive of global IC test handler company, We believe Mr. Funke's qualifications to sit on our Board include his Multitest GmbH and served as Chief Executive Officer from 2001 until his executive experience in the semiconductor equipment industry and his retirement in 2009.
+Previously Mr. Funke held positions in private equity and experience with financial accounting matters for complex global organizations venture capital and Mr. Funke is currently a private investor and serves on the as well as his knowledge of business strategy. boards of two privately held companies.
+Luis A. Müller, Director since 2014, age 47 Business Experience and Other Directorships Experience, Qualifications and Attributes